Garlic Parmesan Chicken and Potatoes

 Q1.
 Can I use chicken breasts instead of thighs?

 Yes.
 Pound them to even thickness so they cook evenly.
-Start checking at 18–20 minutes and pull when they hit 160°F; they’ll carryover to 165°F. Add a little extra butter to keep them juicy.
+Start checking at 18–20 minutes and pull when they hit 160°F; they’ll carry over to 165°F. Add a little extra butter to keep them juicy.

 Q2.
 Do I need to parboil the potatoes?